Alansaji2003/100-days-of-code/log.md

 thoughts: i wish to continue my work for 100 days and utilise this new experience in my coding

 ### R1D2
-todays progress: made a informatie website about historical monument sanchi stupa<br>
+todays progress: made a informative website about historical monument sanchi stupa<br>
 thoughts: html is quite intersting!

 ### R1D3